braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ③ selects the export directory.
 >
-> ④ checks that the export directory is correct.
+> ④ checks the export directory before setting it.
 >
 > ⑤ checks the export directory is a folder.
 >